 Nine reasons to do a placement year in logistics and supply chain

-GSK, Siemens, RWE Supply & Trading GmbH, and DHL are a handful of the employers that have run industrial placement schemes in recent years and you can see placements being advertised here.
+GSK, Siemens, RWE Supply & Trading GmbH, and DHL are a handful of employers that have run industrial placement schemes in recent years and you can see placements being advertised here.

 - Gain sector knowledge.
 Seeing a warehouse at work or witnessing negotiations between retailer and supplier gives you a much better understanding of what is involved in getting goods through the supply chain than anything you’ll read in a textbook or online.